-These podcasts are very graphic and give a great first-hand account of the investigation, and the interviews are very emotional.
+These podcasts are very graphic and give a first-hand account of the investigation.
+The interviews are very emotional.
 However, since it was a podcast, it lacks the effect that a visual documentary would have had.
 I enjoyed following up on the story and looking at pictures and articles about this case.
-While I enjoyed hearing about this case, I really think that a skilled filmmaker could make an excellent documentary on this subject.
+While I enjoyed hearing about this case, I think that a skilled filmmaker could make an excellent documentary on this subject.
 This podcast is a very inventive way for the police to get the public’s interest in cold cases and to get help solving crimes, but it needs to go further.